estruyf/AddGuestUsersWithMicrosftGraph/readme.md

 ## More info

-Check out the following article to learn more about this sample:
+Check out the following article to learn more about this sample: [Adding guests to an Office 365 Group via the Microsoft Graph API](https://www.eliostruyf.com/adding-guests-to-an-office-365-group-via-the-microsoft-graph-api/)